 Thursday Evening Bible Class (TEBC)

 Annually, Grand Rapids Theological Seminary offers the community a Fall Bible teaching series through the Thursday Evening Bible Class.
-These biblical lectures are delivered by faculty of the seminary and typically run from 8-12 weeks.
-Several hundred individuals from the community attend each series, representing a variety of Christian denominations and associations.
+These biblical lectures are delivered by faculty of the seminary and typically run from 8-12 weeks in length.
+Several hundred individuals from the community attend each series, representing a variety of Christian denominations and ministries.

 Intercultural Studies Lecture Series